Bollywood Diva Disha Patani Reveals Her Bedroom Secrets

 In the pictures posted by her, the actress was seen posing in a black satin dress, seated on a beautiful red silk satin bed cover and pillows.

-Disha Patani is considered as India's one of the rising stars.
-She made her Bollywood debut through Varun Tej's 'Loafer' in 2015.
+Disha Patani is considered as one of the rising stars of India.
+She made her movie debut with Varun Tej's 'Loafer' in 2015 (Telugu).
 She gained popularity after her movie with Sushant Singh Rajput.
 'M.S.
-Dhoni: The Untold Story', which was a biographical sports film about MS Dhoni gave her new kind of popularity.
+Dhoni: The Untold Story', which was a biographical sports drama about cricketing icon MS Dhoni.

-She currently has 27.8 million followers on her Instagram.
+She currently has 27.8 million followers on Instagram.
 In her recent post, the actress was seen flaunting her make-up skills.
 She gave a professional make-up touch to herself, looking vibrant and classy.
 Rays of sun fell on Disha's face, making her look even more gorgeous.
-She wrote, "When they say "glowy look" 🤪💀makeup by me.'
+She wrote, "When they say "glowy look" 🤪💀makeup by me."

 Comments like,